safteinzz/safteinzz/README.md

-- 👋 Hi, I’m @safteinzz
+- 👋 Hi, I’m Pablo Antonio Hernández (@safteinzz)
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in programing artificial intelligence, automation and hacking.
+But I find fun in anything related to IT really.
-- 🌱 I’m currently studying degree on computing engineering
+- 🌱 I’m currently working as a python programmer and finishing my degree on computing engineering
-- 💞️ I’m looking to collaborate on almost everything, contact me
+- 💞️ I’m looking to collaborate, contact me
 - 📫 How to reach me -> pablohernandezcontacto@gmail.com

 <!---